-Students receive one or two academic credits for successful completion of a PAC and may choose to take the class either for a grade or on an S/U (successful/unsuccessful) basis.
-Undergraduate students may count eleven credits toward graduation.
-Students may repeat the same class as many times as desired.
+You will receive one or two academic credits for successful completion of a PAC and may choose to take the class either for a grade or on an S/U (successful/unsuccessful) basis.
+Undergraduate students may count 11 credits toward graduation.
+You may repeat the same class as many times as desired.

 Terms are 10 weeks followed by finals week, with the exception of some summer term classes.
 PAC courses do not meet during finals week, but assignments can be turned in during this time.

-PAC classes are taught by full time faculty in the School of Biological and Population Health Sciences, part time instructors, graduate teaching assistants, athletic coaches, and the community.
+PAC classes are taught by full time faculty in the School of Biological and Population Health Sciences, part-time instructors, graduate teaching assistants, athletic coaches and professionals in the community.